Office for Diversity and Inclusion

 - What exactly does your office do?

 The Office for Diversity and Inclusion provides leadership to the College by serving as the focal point for the coordination, promotion and implementation of diversity, equity and inclusion.
 Fostering diversity is a strategic priority and fundamental value of the academic, outreach and human resources mission of the University.
-The Office organizes its strategic plan around the four goals from the Penn State Strategic Plan found in section “Foundations: Fostering and Embracing a Diverse World-Strategic Plan 2016-2020.
-Diversity Planning Goals -
+The Office organizes its strategic plan around the four goals from the Penn State Strategic Plan found in section “Our Commitment to Impact: Engaging Principles of Inclusion, Equity, and Diversity in the Strategic Plan 2020-2025.

 - Is there a certain population of students you serve?
 (First Generation, Low Income, Underrepresented Minority, and other Minoritized populations of undergrad, grad, etc.)